Antonio447-cloud/load-balancer-solution-using-apache-step2/README.md

     1 MySQL DB Server (based on Ubuntu 20.04)
     1 RHEL8 NFS server

-**NOTE**: *We used 3 web servers on our project: "devops-website-solution-with-nfs-lvm".
+**NOTE**: *We used 3 web servers on our project: "devops-website-solution-with-nfs-lvm-step1".
 However, for simplicity we will use 2 web servers instead for this project.*

 ## Prerequesite Configuration